vmware/vic-product/docs/user_doc/vic_cloud_admin/manage_repository_registry.md

 **What to Do Next**

 If you deleted respositories, and if the registry is configured with garbage collection enabled, restart the registry. vSphere Integrated Containers Registry will perform garbage collection when it reboots.
-For information about restarting the registry, see [Restart the vSphere Integrated Containers Services](../vic_vsphere_admin/restart_services.md) in *vSphere Integrated Containers for vSphere Administrators*.
+For information about restarting the registry, see [Restart the vSphere Integrated Containers Services](../vic_vsphere_admin/restart_services.md) in *Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure*.